-These are challenges unique to property management, and the types of things general accounting software typically isn’t designed to do.
+These are challenges unique to property management, and they're the types of things general accounting software typically isn’t designed to do.

 With that said, given that they’re dedicated accounting options, they tend to have the deepest set of accounting features.

-Let’s look at our top 3 picks:
+Let’s look at our top three picks.

 It has every accounting feature you could need and then some, and everything you need to grow with you as your portfolio grows.